phased.ScenarioViewer

 tgt_velocity

-, of the step
+, of the object, specified as true

 .
 Setting this property to true

-enables the
+enables

-input arguments.
+the input arguments.
 When this property is false

-, velocity vectors are
+, velocity vectors

-estimated from the position change between consecutive updates divided by the update
+are estimated from the position change between consecutive updates divided by the update

 interval.
 The update interval is the inverse of the UpdateRate